jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Sindra, thinks Death Curse is coming from inland.
 - Still need to pickup Wild Root since we aren't impervious to poison.
 That's handled quickly while putzing around the city before we head out on our canoes.
 - We notice a huge statue of Chultin King adorned in a leopard skin and head dress of feathers, dinosaur teeth pooka shell necklace and other Chult-ish garb.
 This is in the middle of the harbor in the water.
 Maybe we fight a giant later?
-- Break up into groups of 4, the party minus Pan and Pan and the rest of the NPC crew.
+- Break up into groups of 4, the party minus Pan, and Pan with the rest of the NPC crew.
 - Make it around Port Nyanzaru and leave the city behind.

 ### Welcome to the Jungle
-- Mid day and it starts to rain a little bit.
+- Mid day and it starts to rain a little bit, not bad for now.
 - Qawasha starts talking to Pan:
   - Qawasha, "There's another reason to journey into the jungle, Weed's family is in danger.
 He's from a small town called DE-TIE-TA.
 Hasn't been there before but it's deep in the jungle near KEEL-SA-BALL.
 Heard of evil bringing destruction of the Vegepygmies.
 Weed was informed by the chief to get out alive"
   - Does not know why they were targeting the weed-folk